zeroc-ice/ice/distribution/src/icesl/README-bin.txt

 - The Slice-to-Silverlight translator.

-- The Ice for C# runtime assembly.
+- The Ice for .NET runtime assembly.

 ======================================================================